-Etosha accommodation Guide - information and photographs of Okaukuejo Resort Etosha Namibia.
+Etosha National Park accommodation Guide - information and photographs of Okaukuejo Camp Etosha National Park Namibia.

-Welcome to Okaukuejo Resort, enjoy a stay at Okaukuejo Resort in the Etosha area of Namibia, all the information you need about accommodation prices how to book a room and directions to Okaukuejo Resort Etosha Namibia.
-See you soon
+Welcome to Okaukuejo Camp, enjoy a stay at Okaukuejo Camp in the Etosha National Park area of Namibia, all the information you need about accommodation prices how to book a room and directions to Okaukuejo Camp Etosha National Park Namibia.
+See you soon.

 Okaukuejo, located 17km from the southern entrance of the park, was the first, tourist camp to open in the Etosha.
 Okaukuejo is famous for its flood-lit waterhole, where visitors can observe at close quarters a spectacle of wildlife congregating and interacting.